 Indiana Tech has a digital key control tracking software that allows all keys to be recorded as they are issued.
 Campus keys are high security keys that can only be reproduced by designated university staff.
 All keys issued to a resident are the property of the university and must be returned when they check out or changes rooms.
 If any key is lost, it should be reported immediately.
-If a key is lost or stolen, the lock on the room door will be changed and a charge may be assessed as outlined on the housing contract.
+If a key is lost or stolen, the lock on the room door will be changed and a charge may be assessed as outlined on the housing contract or other university policy.
+Loaned keys may be confiscated by a security officer if the key owner is not present or there is an imminent risk to the community.
 To protect residents, only the necessary room keys are assigned to each resident and are not permitted to be shared with anyone, for any reason.